naeemsem97/Options-Research/README.md

 # Options Volatility Research 📊

 My sandbox of vol ideas and strategies I test on QuantConnect.
 This isn't financial advice—just a guy playing around with random numbers and education on coding.
+I vibe code this using LLM models like Claude Sonnet 4.5 and GPT 5, and my own basic experience debugging and troubleshooting.

 ## 🎯 What's Inside